All you need is a depth sensor and a Windows PC to get up and running with the Depthkit.

 See Depthkit's minimum computer specifications.

-These two Kinects are identical in how they function.
+These two Kinect models are identical hardware, but distributed differently.
 Since the Kinect has been discontinued, the Kinect for Xbox One is the sensor that is still readily available to purchase.
 You will just need to purchase the Kinect Adapter for Windows, which usually needs to be purchased separately.
 Read more about where to purchase the Kinect.

 Not yet.
 Mac support is currently in development and will be available for Depthkit very soon.
 For the moment, you can capture on a Mac using Windows Bootcamp.

-Depthkit multi-camera capture methods are still in development and will be released with the Studio product tier.
-If interesting in learning more, feel free to join the Depthkit Studio waiting list on our website.
+Not yet!
+Depthkit multicamera capture methods are still in development and will be released with the Studio product tier.
+If you are interested in learning more, feel free to join the Depthkit Studio waiting list on our website.

-If shooting with a Kinect, keep in mind that a ten minute clip will take up approximately 4GB.
+If shooting with the Azure Kinect at 1080p, keep in mind that a ten minute clip will take up approximately 4GB.

-Depthkit has been optimized to shoot on location as well as in a professional production setting with a green screen.
-The latter is optional, but encouraged in order to process footage with the Depthkit Enhancement workflow!
+Depthkit supports workflows for shooting on location, as well as in a professional production setting with a green screen.
+Capturing on a greenscreen enables the Depthkit Enhancement workflow to dramatically improve the captured data quality.
 Read more about capture locations and best practices.

 The Depthkit has been developed with increased capture stability and performance, allowing you to capture on portable machines.
 Check out system specifications for more details on what is possible!